zanderle/mymusings/_posts/2012-11-12-James-Booker.md

 date: 2012-11-12 11:53:34 UTC
 updated: 2012-11-12 11:53:34 UTC
 comments: false
-categories: Anniversary Blues Dr. John James Booker Jazz New Orleans
+tags: Anniversary Blues Dr. John James Booker Jazz New Orleans
 ---
 James Booker is easily my favourite New Orleans pianist and in light of the anniversary of his passing (I’m a few days late, I hope it still counts), I